ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

     `"channel"` (optional)
     : the color channel to which the exponential function is applied. <br>
     Possible values are `"R"`, `"G"`, `"B"`. <br>
     If this attribute is utilized to target different adjustments per channel, up to three `ExponentParams` elements may be used, provided that `"channel"` is set differently in each.
-If this attribute is not otherwise specified, the exponential function is applied identi- cally to all three color channels.
+If this attribute is not otherwise specified, the exponential function is applied identically to all three color channels.

 *Examples:*